Large eddy simulation: Filter definition and properties

-It is important to note that the large eddy simulation filtering operation does not satisfy the properties of a Reynolds operator.
+The large eddy simulation filtering operation does not satisfy the properties of a Reynolds operator.

 Filtered governing equations

 The governing equations of LES are obtained by filtering the partial differential equations governing the flow field $\rho \boldsymbol{u}(\boldsymbol{x},t)$.
 There are differences between the incompressible and compressible LES governing equations, which lead to the definition of a new filtering operation.